klmnden/azure-docs.tr-tr/articles/virtual-machines/linux/redhat-create-upload-vhd.md

         ResourceDisk.EnableSwap=y
         ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-14. Abonelik, aşağıdaki komutu çalıştırarak (gerekirse) kaydı:
+1. Abonelik (gerekiyorsa) aşağıdaki komutu çalıştırarak kaydı:

         # sudo subscription-manager unregister

-15. Sanal makine yetkisini kaldırma ve Azure üzerinde sağlamak için hazırlamak için aşağıdaki komutları çalıştırın:
+1. Sanal makinenin sağlamasını kaldırma ve Azure'da sağlama için hazırlamak için aşağıdaki komutları çalıştırın:

         # sudo waagent -force -deprovision